THE SEASONS OF THE WITCH

 WITCH’S THANKSGIVING

-The high point of the Sun’s arc over The Wheel is done and with that completion, we see the fullness of The Harvest come to fruition at Mabon.
+The high point of the Sun’s arc over The Wheel is done.
+With that completion, we see the fullness of The Harvest come to fruition at Mabon.

 We have reached Fall Equinox, the Quarter-Day festival marking the half way point between Summer and Winter Solstice.
 Also known as Second Harvest and Witch’s Thanksgiving, at Mabon we continue to explore harvest season through the cornucopia of symbols and festivals found at this time of year.